durban/seals/README.md

   and other type class instances for ADTs.
 - [Cats](https://github.com/typelevel/cats) provides general
   functional programming tools which complement the Scala standard library.
-- [circe] provides the JSON framework for which `seals` derives the encoders and decoders.
+- [circe] provides the JSON framework for which `seals` derives encoders and decoders.
+- [scodec] provides a binary encoding/serialization framework for which `seals` derives codecs.

 For testing, it also uses: